 This type of heartburn is often referred to as acid reflux.
 I tend to get quite a lot of acid reflux when I’m pregnant.

 I have discovered that when I eat smaller portions of food more frequently rather than one big plate of food it helps to subside the feeling of my food wanting to rise up.

 Another thing that can help is to not lie down straight after eating which can be really difficult when all you feel like doing is lying down and sleeping.

 Some women experience constipation during early pregnancy.

-A good way to combat this is to try to eat much more high in fibre foods such as whole grains, brown pasta or oats.
+A good way to combat this is to try to eat much more high in fiber foods such as whole grains, brown pasta or oats.

 Spotting is a perfectly normal first sign of pregnancy albeit a little alarming if you are not sure what it is.

 Spotting is basically very light bleeding that occurs when the fertilized embryo has implanted into the uterus.